Home Schooling Requirements

 Parents or Guardians must meet the following two requirements to home school in Oregon:

-- Notify your local Education Service District (ESD), of your intent to home school your child by completing this form and returning it to:
+- Notify your local Education Service District (ESD), of your intent to home school your child by registering online.
+CLICK HERE TO REGISTER

 A qualified, neutral test proctor must administer an approved test before August 15th at the end of grades 3, 5, 8, and 10.
 If your child has never attended public or private school, the first test must be completed prior to the end of grade 3 and continue to the end of grades 5, 8, and 10.
 If your child was withdrawn from public school, they are exempt from testing for 18 months; students then follow the standard testing schedule.

 Testing Information for 2020 Click on the link for testing information for Pendleton or Hermiston sites.

 Testing Registration for 2020 Click on the link for registration form for Pendleton or Hermiston sites.